-- 1. Save the changes to your configuration. - The application is registered with the administrative configuration and application files are copied to the target directory, which is app server root/installedApps/cell name by default or the directory that you designate. - For a single-server product, application files are copied to the destination directory when the changes are saved. - For a multiple-server product, files are copied to remote nodes when the configuration on the deployment manager synchronizes with the configuration on individual nodes. - If you clicked the Save link in the application installation messages, the Preparing for the application installation panel displays again.
-Click Applications → Application Types → WebSphere enterprise applications to exit the panel and to see your application in the list of installed applications. - 2.
-Start the application. - 3.
+1. Save the changes to your configuration.

+The application is registered with the administrative configuration and application files are copied to the target directory, which is app\server\root/installedApps/cell\name by default or the directory that you designate.

+For a single-server product, application files are copied to the destination directory when the changes are saved.

+If you clicked the Save link in the application installation messages, the Preparing for the application installation panel displays again.
+Click Applications → Application Types → WebSphere enterprise applications to exit the panel and to see your application in the list of installed applications.

+- 2. Start the application. - 3.
 Test the application.
 For example, point a Web browser at the URL for the deployed application and examine the performance of the application.
 If necessary, edit the application configuration.